Backup Power Options to Prepare for the Next Power Outage

 Energy Storage Systems: Two Factors to Consider

-If your home is using 1kW of power and has a 10kWhr (usable) battery, then the system will provide power for 10 hours before it needs to be recharged.
+The energy storage of most standard or common sized systems runs between 10 and 15 kWhrs.
+ESS systems under 15 kWhrs are generally acceptable for partial-home backup while systems over 20 kWhrs can be suitable for whole-home backup.
+If your home is using 1kW of power and has a fully charged 10kWhr (usable) battery, the system can provide power for 10 hours before it needs to be recharged.
 This is generally enough to support a refrigerator, some LED lighting, charge phones and computers during the night.
+Use of high demand appliance like air conditioning can use up the battery in less than a few hours.
+If you also plan to use your battery to offset usage (peak rates, NBT), its best to increase capacity so reserve is available for power outages.

-If power goes out during a rainy day, late in the year with less solar access, or a smoky day, the solar system’s ability to recharge the battery will be greatly diminished.
-Many ESS’s do have inputs for generators as a back-up means to charge the battery when solar is not sufficient.
+When paired with a solar system, the ESS can be recharged during the day.
+The rate at which the battery can be recharged depends on the home loads during the day and the size of the solar system.
+If power goes out during a rainy day, late in the year with less solar access, or a smokey day, the solar system’s ability to recharge the battery will be greatly diminished.
+Some ESS’s have inputs for generators as a backup means to charge the battery when solar is not sufficient.

 Generators